EconovoOdoo/modulos-econovo/econovo_mrp_production_location_dest_id_based_in_workcenter/README.md

 ```

 **Important Notes:**
-- During manufacturing order **merge operations**, workorders may not exist yet when `_compute_locations()` first executes
+- During manufacturing order **merge operations**, workorders may not exist yet when the MO is created
-- In this case, the system temporarily uses `picking_type` default or warehouse fallback locations
+- The `default_get()` method ensures locations have initial values from picking_type or warehouse defaults
-- Once workorders are created (during `action_confirm()`), the compute method automatically re-executes and applies workcenter destinations
+- Once workorders are created (during `action_confirm()`), the `_compute_locations()` method automatically re-executes
+- Workcenter destinations are then applied, overriding the initial default values
-- This ensures no data loss and maintains workcenter functionality even during complex merge scenarios
+- This two-phase approach ensures no NULL violations while maintaining full workcenter functionality

 ### Integration Points